Holidays in Greece: Everything you need to know before you go

 Athens

 A visit to Athens is unforgettable.
-It is the capital of the Greece and the oldest city in the world with many monuments Athens is one of the most historic and iconic cities in the world.
-It has experienced exponential population growth in recent years, rapidly becoming one of the major metropolitan centres in Europe.
-The Acropolis of Athens is a UNESCO World Heritage Site and the most visited ancient site in all of Europe.
-Greece.
+The capital of Greece and the oldest city in the world, Athens is one of the most historic and emblematic cities in the world.
+It has experienced exponential demographic growth in recent years, rapidly becoming one of Europe's major metropolitan centres.
+The Acropolis of Athens is a UNESCO World Heritage Site and the most visited ancient site in Greece.
 It dominates the capital and is a major tourist attraction for visitors to Athens.

 Our top 3 places to visit in Athens